Page Banner

 Bipartisan Infrastructure Law and SRF

 In November 2021, the Bipartisan Infrastructure Bill (BIL) was signed which provides for significant federal investments in transportation, broadband, water, and other types of infrastructure.
-Specifically, the BIL will deliver more than $50 billion to the Environmental Protection Agency (EPA) for water infrastructure investments to improve our nation’s drinking water, wastewater, and stormwater infrastructure - the single largest investment in water that the federal government has ever made.
+Specifically, the BIL delivers more than $50 billion to the Environmental Protection Agency (EPA) for water infrastructure investments to improve our nation’s drinking water, wastewater, and stormwater infrastructure - the single largest investment in water that the federal government has ever made.
 In many programs, the increased funding will flow to states, tribes, and communities over five years, beginning in 2022.
-Florida was allotted five additional funding sources under BIL.

 For information and guidelines on how EPA will award and administer SRF Capitalization Grants appropriated to the State and Tribal Assistance Grants account in the Bipartisan Infrastructure Law (BIL) (P.L.
 117-58), also known as the “Infrastructure Investment and Jobs Act of 2021” (IIJA): Implementation of the Clean Water and Drinking Water State Revolving Fund Provisions of the Bipartisan Infrastructure EPA guidance memo.